-In harmony with the above we have other statements by Paul: "And it pleased the Father that in him should all fulness dwell."
-(Collossians 1:19)
+In harmony with the above we have other statements by Paul:

+"For it pleased the Father that in him should all fullness dwell;" (Colossians 1:19).

-"For in him dwelleth all the fulness of the Godhead bodily."
-(Col.2:9 In Jesus dwelt the fulness of God.
+"For in him dwelleth all the fullness of the Godhead bodily."
+(Colossians 2:9).

+In Jesus dwelt the fullness of God.
 He was the Spirit of God revealed in bodily form.
-He was "God manifest in the flesh."
-(1 Tim.
-3:16).
+He was "...God...manifest in the flesh..."
+(I Timothy 3:16).
 Turning to the Old Testament we find Isaiah prophesying:

-"For unto us a child is born,...and his name shall be called Wonderful, Counsellor, The Mighty God, the Everlasting Father, The Prince of Peace."
-(Isaiah 9:6)
+"For unto us a child is born...and his name shall be called Wonderful, Counselor, The mighty God, the everlasting Father, The Prince of Peace."
+(Isaiah 9:6).

-"For thy Maker is thy husband; the Lord of Hosts is his name; and thy Redeemer the Holy One of Israel; the God of the whole earth shall he be called."
-Isiah 54:5.
+"For thy Maker is thine husband; the Lord of hosts is his name; and thy Redeemer the Holy One of Israel; the God of the whole earth shall he be called."
+(Isaiah 54:5).

 These Bible affirmations that Christ is God have further support in the Book of Mormon.
-N or does it seem possible to interpret these statements to mean that he is "God the Son," or a second person with the Father.
-They are direct, positive, unequivocal:
+Nor does it seem possible to interpret these statements to mean that he is "God the Son," or a second person with the Father.
+They are direct, positive, unequivocal.

-"It must needs be that the Gentlies be convinced also, that Jesus is the Christ, the eternal God."
-(2 Nephi 11:78)
+"... it must needs be that the Gentiles be convinced also, that Jesus is the Christ, the Eternal God;" (II Nephi 11:78).